lmmx/lattice-obj/README.md

 ### Figuring out how D3 generates SVG

-Looking at the D3.js file Sage uses, it appends an `svg` tag to the `body` of the DOM, then sets its width and height to those in the JSON, then sets `pointer-events:all` on this top-level (I don't think these are needed for non-browser SVG as I am looking to make).
+Looking at the D3.js file Sage uses, it appends an `svg` tag to the `body` of the DOM, then sets its width and height based on those of the screen, then sets `pointer-events:all` on this top-level (not needed for non-browser SVG as I am looking to make).

 - The `width` and `height` are set from `document.documentElement.clientWidth` minus 32px